ngdemigod/Hermes/README.md

 # Hermes
 Use to Alfred 4 to make Calls (Phone & Facetime) and send SMS/iMessages on MacOS Catalina & up

+# Note: Use the beta release if you're having issues.

 <h2>How To Use<h2>

 Use the keyword: **Call**, then enter the name or number of the contact